Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift

 \end{itemize} The first statement is usually referred to as the variational principle.
 When the dynamical system is coded by a recurrent prefix code $\C$, the set of periodic points is dense.
-One says that two words $ u $ and $ v $ of the language $L$ are in the same class of the syntactic monoid if for all pair of words $(a,b)$,
+We say that two words $ u $ and $ v $ of the language $L$ are in the same class of the syntactic monoid if for all pair of words $(a,b)$,

 A symbolic dynamical system $S$ is said to be rational (or sofic) if the number of classes of language associated to is finite.
 In this case, it is coded by a positive recurrent prefix code.
-The induced measure $ \overset{\bullet}{\mu} $ on the coded system by the measure on the tower is particularly simple: if $ u_1u_2 \cdots u_r $ is a word of $ L $,
+The measure $ \overset{\bullet}{\mu} $ on the coded system induced by the measure on the tower is particularly simple: if $ u_1u_2 \cdots u_r $ is a word of $ L $,

-where in the sums, $ m $ is all words of the form $ m = a u_1u_2 \cdots u_k b $; $ a $ is a proper prefix of a word of the code and $ b $ is a proper suffix, or the empty word.
+where in the sums, $ m $ is all words of the form $ m = a u_1u_2 \cdots u_r b $; $ a $ is a proper prefix of a word of the code and $ b $ is a proper suffix, or the empty word.

 Each class of the syntactic monoid is associated to a positive constant $ \lambda $ such that if $ u $ belongs to this class, the cylinder $[u]$ has a measure